JosephTLyons/andromeda_rust/README.md

 # serial_number_generator

 A command line tool that creates x amount of length y serial numbers.
 Heavily inspired by: https://www.randomcodegenerator.com/en/generate-serial-numbers

-# Creating Unique Serial Numbers
+## Creating Unique Serial Numbers

 Making a batch of unique licenses is very simple.
-Let's say we want to create 1000 licenses, each having 20 characters.
-We want our licenses to make use of numbers, lowercase letters, and uppercase letters.
+Let's say we want to create 1000 licenses, each having 20 characters and we want our licenses to make use of numbers, lowercase letters, and uppercase letters.
 We can simply call the
 function: